-Inform the students about Lady Ada Lovelace, accredited as the first computer programmer as the programmer to the Analytical Engine of Charles Babbage.
+Inform the students about Lady Ada Lovelace, accredited as the first computer programmer as she was the first one to program in Analytical Engine of Charles Babbage.

 Share with the students about Herman Hollerith who built Tabulating Machine and later his company became a part of IBM.